How to Create an Effective Restaurant Training Manual

 This will lead nicely into your restaurant mission statement.
 Your mission statement is the foundation for the positioning of your brand and will let employees know what you’re all about in just a few sentences.

-For some inspiration, take a look at the mission statement for Butcher & Bee in Charleston, SC: “Butcher & Bee opened on King Street in 2011 with the simple mission of serving honest-to-goodness sandwiches made with flavor combinations and food quality usually reserved for fine dining.”
+For some inspiration, take a look at the mission statement for Butcher & Bee in Charleston, SC: “Butcher & Bee opened on King Street in 2011 with the simple mission of serving honest-to-goodness sandwiches made with flavour combinations and food quality usually reserved for fine dining.”
 Short, specific, and clear.